mone27/cv/Simone_Massaro_CV_nov_2024.typ

 )

 #resume-item[
-- Development of Deep Learning models for point cloud processing (semantic segmentation, instance segmentation and species classification)
+- Design and implement deep learning models for point cloud processing to perform semantic segmentation, instance segmentation, and species classification.
-- Development of algorithmic model to identity trees in terrestrial point cloud (using custom C++ library)
+- Created algorithmic models to identify trees in terrestrial point clouds using a custom C++ library.
-- Development pipeline for automated parallel processing of point clouds (custom python on ray backend, PostgreSQL database) including internal dashboard
+- Development pipeline for automated parallel processing of point clouds (custom python on ray backend, PostgreSQL database) including internal dashboard.
 - Development ML models for quality control of the pipeline output
-- Management of data science team (5 people), including hiring of new employees
+- Manage a data science team of five, including recruiting and onboarding new employees.
-- Development company technology strategy and Overseeing web development team ]
+- Develop the company’s technology strategy and oversee the web development team.
+]

 #resume-entry(